confidential-computing/governance/terminology/common-terminology.md

 * Allow comparisons of packaged software alternatives, each of which may be based on different isolation methodologies.

-* Enable extensibility so that emerging chip technologies can assert packaging models they support (e.g., RISC-V based).
+* Enable extensibility so that emerging processor technologies can assert packaging models they support (e.g., RISC-V based).

 Various CCC projects will deliver code aimed at one or more of the packaging models described here.
 Examples of this may include: